Day Trip Rucksack

 In the 1970s, Montjuïc stadium was disused, and the stands deteriorated and the stadium was used as a paddock for the Spainish Grand Prix.

 In 1968, Montjuïc was selected as the venue for the Spanish Grand Prix, which had previously been held at the Jarama circuit in Madrid.
 The First Montjuïc Grand Prix was on 4 May 1969.
-The hilly anticlockwise 3.7 Km course had one half slow and the other very fast, making set up of the cars up a challenge.
+The hilly anticlockwise 3.7 Km course had one half slow and the other very fast, making set up of the cars a challenge.

 The 1975 Spanish Grand Prix was a tragedy.
 Many drivers felt that the circuit was unsafe.
 Two time world champion Emerson Fittipaldi declined to take part.
 On lap 26 the Embassy Hill-Lola car of Rolf Stommelen left the track, killing four people.